Real Steel | 2011

 As Atom moves from underground fights to mainstream success, two famous Detroit landmarks are blended together to make up the glitzy WRB ‘Motor City Spectrum’ venue.

-The ‘Spectrum’s’ arena, in which Atom destroys the two-headed Twin Cities, is the Cobo Arena in the Cobo Center, 301 Civic Center Drive on the Detroit International Riverfront.
-It looks to be in a bit of a state at themoment as it undergoes a drastic expansion, which is due to be completed by 2015.
+The ‘Spectrum’s’ arena, in which Atom destroys the two-headed Twin Cities, is the Cobo Arena adjacent to the Cobo Center, 301 Civic Center Drive on the Detroit International Riverfront.
+It's undergone a major renovation.

 And when Charlie calls on the foster parents to take Max out to one last fight, it’s back to the Center once again.
 ‘New York’s Bing Arena’, where Atom finally faces the mighty Zeus, is the Center’s imposing riverside entrance on the Detroit Riverwalk.